 Since Google is the number one search engine in the world, you naturally want to rank high in their SERPs (Search Engine Results Pages).
-These days, the first thing to do after setting up a new website is link it to the Google Search Console.
+These days, the first thing to do after setting up a new website is to link it to the Google Search Console.
 You can do that by using our Google Search Console setup guide.

 What is Google Search Console?

 Google Search Console, formerly known as Google Webmaster Tools (they changed the name to make the tool sound less technical and more inclusive), is a free platform for anyone with a website.